 Over the course of the next couple weeks I start to really spend time thinking about this idea.
 I begin to point my focus inward to my deeply held beliefs.
 I then direct my thoughts to the leaders of the church.
-The top leaders of the church, the apostles and general authorities, had to have a rock solid belief, a belief cusping on pure knowledge (in my estimation).
+The top leaders of the church, the apostles and general authorities, had to have a rock solid belief, a belief cusping on objective truth (in my estimation).
 If this is not true it would be an insane deception on the part of so many people.
-Joseph Smith, and many of people around him would have to be in on the deception.
+Joseph Smith, and many of people around him, would have to be in on the deception.
 That can’t be, can it?
 Those thoughts really had me losing it.
 It didn’t make sense that the deception would run that deep.
 Orthodox Mormons would have to fully believe in it all, even the seemingly ‘prophets seers and revelators’ would not have any doubts.
 They would be 100% sure of their calling.
-They wouldn’t let doubt seep in as that would be a sign of lack of faith and Satan’s temptations.
+They wouldn’t let doubt seep in as that would be sign of lack of faith and stumbling into Satan’s temptations.
 What about the angelic visitations, the visions, the speaking in tongues, the miraculous healings, the Book of Mormon, the Witnesses, the heritage of so many generations?
 The possibility that the Mormon church was not the professed only true church was now fixated in my mind.

 The book Sapiens goes deep into evolutionary biology and brings history to near modernity.
 Religion is then put on the altar of history.
 When did Adam and Eve appear?
 Did Jesus die for all the genus homo?
 What if there were multiple species of humans at the time of Jesus?
 Would he have died for them too?
 Or would he die for just the sapiens and not the neanderthals?
 What happens when we colonize Mars?
 Will Jesus save those people too?
 I try to reconcile my cognitive dissonance.